Student Support Fund

-The information below is for current students in the 2017/18 academic year.
+The information below is for current and prospective students in the 2018/19 academic year.
+It's provisional and subject to change.

 UWE Bristol will provide a significant fund to support you if you are a UK undergraduate or postgraduate student and have extra costs or financial problems while studying at the University.

-The UWE Learner Support Fund opens to applications from 18 September 2017 and closes on 15 June 2018.
+The UWE Student Support Fund opens to applications from Monday 17 September 2018 and closes on Friday 14 June 2019.

 Am I eligible to apply?